rezarafi64/new/learning_code.md

 # Javascript, not a script!?

-Java and Ruby are two coding languages bought.
+Java and Ruby are two coding languages bought.alsfdjkakdfj